With my eyes half open, I sluggishly got out of bed. Making my way across the room, I lost my balance on a toy car that wasn’t put away.

 If you have a little extra floor space – maybe in a basement or garage, you could use it for a vertical storage tower.
 We did this in our garage with a space about 6 feet wide and 3 feet deep, and gained tons of storage space.
 The storage tower holds all of our Christmas decorations (and I have 3 trees!), Ash’s oversized tools, and more.

-Ash and I are little storage-obsessed… I mean, half of our DIY projects are about storage.
+Ash and I are little storage-obsessed… I mean, half of our DIY projects are about storage organization.
 Ash goes around tapping on walls looking for hollow space, and I am always oogling at empty wall space 🙂

-So, take it from us – look for areas that you could turn into a little extra wall storage and you will be thrilled with the results!
+So, take it from us – look for areas that you could turn into a little extra wall storage and you will be thrilled with the DIY organization that space provides.